 After making the appropriate changes in the UDI Wizard Designer console.

-In the UDI Wizard Designer console, In File Menu group, click Save.
+In the UDI Wizard Designer console, In the File Menu group, click Save.
 The File Save dialog box opens, notifying you that the file Save operation is complete.
 Click OK.

 Preview Wizard Pages and the Wizard Page Sequence Flow